 for social good

-The app challenge has engaged more than 24,000 boys and girls in urban, suburban and rural areas, including many underserved communities.
-Nearly half of the winning students are female.
+More than 24,000 boys and girls from urban, suburban and rural areas have participated in the App Challenge, including many in underserved communities.
+Nearly half of the winners are girls.

 Middle-schools create app to detect concussions

 Congratulations, Best in Nation winners!